 Favorite quote from the author:

 What’s your most recent expensive purchase?
-Think back and try to remember why you bought it.
-Was it because, in your rational thinking, that was the best option?
+Did you buy it because, rationally, it was the best option?
 Or do you feel loyal to a particular brand?

 As much as we’d like to think we act logically when we buy things, the truth is that we usually don’t.
 It often comes down to more of a gut feeling rather than actually weighing out the pros and cons of a purchase.
 Why does this happen?
 And what do companies know about us that they use to get us to buy their stuff?

-These are just a few of the lessons you’ll learn in Martin Lindstrom’s Buyology: Truth and Lies About Why We Buy.
-After this one, you’ll be wiser about how to spot tricky marketing tactics.
-And if you’re in business yourself you might just learn a few secrets to boost your sales.
+These are just a few of the lessons you’ll learn in Martin Lindstrom‘s Buyology: Truth and Lies About Why We Buy.
+You’ll not only be able to spot tricky marketing tactics, you’ll also learn how to boost your own (or your company’s) sales.

 Here are the 3 biggest lessons I’ve learned from this book: